 Can my child attend part time?
 What are your attendance requirements?

 We value inclusion and service students with special needs on a case-by-case basis and ask to meet and discuss your child’s needs.
 We are aware that as a small learning community, we have limited resources needed to meet the needs of all types of special needs.
 We will work with families to meet the needs of an existing IEP put in place by a previous school within the resources that we have available.

 Some students, such as those with anxiety related to previous school experiences or issues related to attention and executive functioning, benefit greatly from being in an alternative learning environment.

 Yes, you may choose the days your child attends based on your family needs.
-They may attend between 1 and 5 days per week if part time and not hybrid.
+They may attend 1-2 days per week if part time and not hybrid.
 We require you schedule them to attend the same days every week.

 Are you a religious learning center?